 If you are unhappy with the results of an implants-based cosmetic breast surgery or have developed complications post surgery, you may need to undergo a corrective treatment.
 Dr. Ramon Robles is a skilled and experienced plastic surgeon who offers breast revision surgery at his Phoenix, AZ, practice to address issues such as old or ruptured implants, asymmetry, capsular contracture, and more.

-Breast revision surgery typically becomes necessary 10 to 15 years after implants have been in place following breast augmentation or breast reconstruction.
+Breast revision surgery typically becomes necessary 10 to 15 years after implants have been in place following breast augmentation.
 (On average, the lifespan of a breast implant is about 10 years, though they can last considerably longer.)
 This procedure is also suitable for breast implant patients who experience unwanted complications such as asymmetry, pain, and implant rupture at any point after surgery.
 In addition, body changes such as weight gain or loss, as well as changes due to the natural aging process, may lead a woman to decide to revise the size or type of her implants.

 Dr. Robles can address both aesthetic and medical concerns with a breast revision surgery.

 When you come in for a consultation at Robles Plastic Surgery, Dr. Robles will review your medical history, including any complications caused by previous breast implant surgeries.
 He will then examine your breasts and discuss your treatment options.
 If there are problems with your breast implants, Dr. Robles can either replace them or remove them altogether.

 Issues Addressed by Breast Revision Surgery